hdorgeval/playwright-fluent/docs/selector.api.md

 - returns: `Promise<boolean>`

 Checks if the selector exists.

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

+---

+### isVisible()

+- returns: `Promise<boolean>`

+Checks if the selector is visible in the current viewport.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

+---

+### isNotVisible()

+- returns: `Promise<boolean>`

+Checks if the selector is not visible in the current viewport.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.